n1analytics/javallier/src/test/cli/README.md

 The jar file is available in `target/scala-2.10/`.

-Then go to this directory (i.e., `src/test/java/com/n1analytics/paillier/cli/`) and run:
+Then run the tests:

-    python cliTest.py
+    python src/test/cli/cliTest.py

 Note: the tests take around 400 to 450 seconds to complete.